guunterr/flashsign/flashsign_notes.md

     - Kernel 3 960 GFLOPS
     - Kernel 4 1200 GFLOPS
     - I think I need a profiler to keep going...

+- Flashsign stuff
+    - Compile and run on A100
+    - Get 256 thread size working
+    - Get FP16 utilisation to 100%